One of the simplest ways you can improve your motorcycle gear is to upgrade the armour.

 On the left is a basic CE approved Level 1 armour insert removed from a budget-priced jacket.
 It’s chunky, it’s not that flexible and when it’s in the jacket you can definitely feel it pressing against your elbow when you’re in the riding position.
 The material feels sold and has little give.
 It weighs 122g.
 It’s designed to perform a function at a price and it’ll no doubt offer good protection in the event of a crash.

 In the middle is an aftermarket upgrade by armour specialist D3O.
 It’s called the LP2 Pro.
-It’s certified to CE Level 2 standard.
+It’s certified to CE Level 2 standard – the highest standard as I write this.
 It is quite thick but it’s flexible and comfortable when in place – in fact you can barely notice it is there.
+The holes in the armour ensure it stays breathable so you don’t get clammy on a warm day.
 It weighs 135g.

 On the right is an armour insert removed from a high-end Dainese jacket.
 It’s certified to a CE Level 1 standard, it’s well made, with a hard armour exterior in two parts, stitched to a soft material interior.
 Due to the two-part construction, it’s comfortable and flexible.It weighs just 86g.